Breakthrough/PySceneDetect/docs/examples/usage-example.md

 <img src="https://raw.githubusercontent.com/Breakthrough/PySceneDetect/resources/tests/goldeneye/d-content-t-30/ge-scene-17.jpg" width="720" />

-We can determine the proper threshold in this case by generating a statistics file (`-s` / `--statsfile`) for the video `goldeneye.mp4`, and looking at the behaviour of the values where we expect the scene break/cut to occur in scene 17.
+We can determine the proper threshold in this case by generating a statistics file (with the `-s` / `--stats` option) for the video `goldeneye.mp4`, and looking at the behaviour of the values where we expect the scene break/cut to occur in scene 17:

+scenedetect --input goldeneye.mp4 --stats goldeneye.stats.csv --downscale 4 detect-content output --scene-list --thumbnails

+After examining the file and determining an optimal value of 27 for `detect-content`, we can set the threshold for the detector via:

+scenedetect --input goldeneye.mp4 --stats goldeneye.stats.csv --downscale 4 detect-content --threshold 27 output --scene-list --thumbnails

+Note that specifying the same `--stats` file again will make parsing the scenes much quicker, as some of the frame metrics stored in this file are re-used as a cache instead of computing them again.
 Finally, our updated scene list appears as follows (similar entries skipped for brevity):

 |   Scene #    |  Start Time   |    Preview    |